 I like making extra waffles to stash in the freezer for easy breakfasts or last-minute dinners.
 They freeze well and keep for up to 3 months.

 • To freeze: Let the waffles cool completely at room temp.
 Place them on a parchment-lined tray and freeze for 1 to 2 hours until solid.
-Then transfer to a freezer-safe bag or container.
+Then transfer to a freezer-safe bag.

 • To reheat: Use the microwave, toaster, or oven.
 I usually pop mine in the toaster.